Streakly

 - In-App

-- PDFs, docs, images, and links attached directly to each learning journey
+- PDFs, docs, images, and links attached directly inside each learning journey

 - Notification Engine

-- Nudges for journey starts, missed days, and streak risk — built for gentle accountability
+- Nudges for journey starts, missed days, and streak risk — gentle accountability

 - Create learning journeys with a start date and target duration

-- Hierarchical structure: topics → subtopics → tasks
+- Hierarchical structure: topics → subtopics → actionable tasks

 - Current streak and longest streak tracking per journey